xosski/Wraith-Halo/README.md

 - Execute `WraithKit.py` to (re)compile binary payload
 - Import `RedactedToolkit.js` for low-interference testing
 - Reference `StateWeapon.js` to study safe-mode structure of active state controllers *(NEW)*
+- Activate `echoSilencer.js` to maintain full manual control of chat input and prevent mic/voice interference *(NEW)*

 > _“This is not a backdoor.
 It’s a reflection delay in the fourth mirror.”_